Public International Law (International and European Law)

 Public international law has a long tradition but also an acute modern relevance.
 Its main functions are the facilitation of the co-existence of independent states and communities and the furtherance of international cooperation for shared interests.
 Both functions are of critical importance in an era of internationalisation and globalisation.

-Studying Public International Law at the University of Amsterdam
+Public International Law at the UvA

 The Public International Law track is taught by leading international law scholars with a high academic reputation and broad experience in the practice of international law.
 In addition to lectures, most courses are taught in smaller seminars or working groups allowing for a challenging exchange of ideas on the latest developments and academic insights in this dynamic area of law.